 This is due in part to the institutions that provide these loans.
 You generally acquire a merchant service cash advance from a lender, but banks often hand out small business loans.

 Your business bank is often going to be reluctant to lend you money if your rating isn’t very good.
 Just because you have a bank account with a business bank doesn’t mean your company qualifies for the bank’s funding options if you have poor personal credit or business credit.

 Another key difference between merchant cash advances and more conventional loans for small businesses is how interest is charged.

-Lenders often use a factor rate instead of a traditional interest rate when they give merchant cash advances.
+Lenders often use a factor rate instead of a traditional interest rate when they give merchant service cash advances.
 A factor rate is similar to an interest rate, but it is calculated differently.

 However, a factor rate also expresses the rate of interest that you need to pay on your advances.
 It’s important that you consider this rate if you’re thinking about applying for a business cash advance.

 Who is Eligible for a Merchant Cash Advance?

 Most smaller businesses are eligible for credit merchant cash.
 However, whether or not you receive a business cash advance is ultimately up to the discretion of the lending organization.

 As mentioned above, the lending institution examines a range of factors when deciding whether or not to give you business credit.
 Also, your company must be able to provide the lender with a portion of profits from your credit card transactions until the loan is paid off.